 - A long warm-up before you training, especially before intense training sessions.

 The Calf Strain treatment plan consists of 7 stages

 In order to regain full strength the workout intensities have to increase as your injury heals.
 The app ensures that you progress at the correct time by setting you clear targets for each stage.

-During this stage you will build the strength and control needed to safely start light running activities.
-Continue to avoid deep squatting, kneeling, jumping, and running.
-Proceed to the next stage when you can walk at a brisk pace for 30 minutes and do the assigned strength exercises without an increase in pain.
+You’re now preparing your calf muscles for a safe return to running.
+Start plyometric exercises while the calf strength program increases in difficulty.
+Avoid running activities.
+Proceed to the next stage when you can walk at a brisk pace for 30 minutes and can do the assigned calf strength and hopping workouts without pain.

 You’re now ready to start a return to running program.
-Your strength workouts will increase in intensity but their frequency will reduce as your running volume increases to allow enough recovery.
-Avoid high intensity running e.g. fast running or hill sessions.
-Progress to the next stage when you can jog 20 minutes at an easy pace and complete the strength workouts without increasing your symptoms.
+The focus in your strength sessions will shift to maintaining your strength and their frequency will reduce as your running volume increases.
+You should not yet do any high intensity sessions e.g. tempo runs, interval, or hill sessions.
+Progress to the next stage when you can jog 20 minutes at an easy pace without aggravating your symptoms.

-The focus is now on regaining your previous running endurance.
+The focus is now on regaining your previous running endurance in your calf and leg muscles.
 The strength workouts will maintain the strength that you’ve built in the previous stages.
-Avoid running on very uneven terrain and high intensity running e.g. tempo, sprint or hill sessions.
+Avoid high intensity running e.g. tempo, sprint or hill sessions.
 You can progress to the next stage when you’re able to run your normal weekly running volume at your regular easy running pace pain free.

 You can now start to train with increasing speed and intensity.
 You should continue with your weekly strength routine to support your running activities and reduce re-injury risk.

 Download the App now and start the recovery with your tailored treatment plan.
 Adjusted to your specific needs.